asinesio/asinesio.github.com/source/_posts/2013-05-20-the-big-ball-of-lights.markdown

 If you're lucky, you may end up having this conversation *prior to deployment*:

+{% blockquote %}
-You: *"So, we're moving 'Awesome Web Service' to a new API revision this weekend."*
+You: "We're updating 'Awesome Web Service' to a new API revision this weekend."
-Developer: *"Cool.
-Did you notify Team Shadow?"*
+Developer: "Cool.
+Did you notify Team Clueless?"
-You: *"No. Why would they care?"*
+You: "No. Why would they care?"
-Developer: *"A few years ago, they needed some data from the 'Awesome Web Service', so they started using it.
-And they didn't tell anybody."*
+Developer: "Last year, they needed some data from the 'Awesome Web Service', so they started using it.
+And they didn't tell anybody and didn't update the documentation."
+{% endblockquote %}

-When this occurs, you'll be tempted to pull a Rusty Griswold and give up out of frustration.
-Next time, you should consider these approaches when you build your next great API.
+When this occurs, you'll be tempted, a la Rusty Griswold, to give up out of frustration.

+If you had thought to implement a basic HTTP call tracking strategy, this would not have happened!

 <!-- more -->

-## Implement a Tracking Strategy.
+## Plan for Unexpected Use.

 Plan for the scenario that someone is going to use your services *without your knowledge*.